double16/gradle-aws-ecr-plugin/README.md

 -------------

 This is open source software licensed under the Apache License Version 2.0.
-Any issues or pull requests are welcome.
+Issues and pull requests are welcome.

 Build and run unit tests:
 ```shell